 Facing the year on hand

 This can be a good time to time to review your work and do some self-assessment.
-List out your accomplishments over the past year or six months, and set goals for the coming year – even if you never share them with anyone, it can be a fruitful exercise – at work and beyond.
+List out your accomplishments over the past year or six months, and set goals for the coming year.
+Even if you never share them with anyone, it can be a fruitful exercise for your work as well as to make yourself feel better and boost your morale.

 Be active on the social front